 Do you have a favorite book that you just loved working on?
 Why?

-I don’t have a favorite book, but I do have one that was the most satisfying—The Penland Book of Jewelry.
+I don’t have a favorite book, but I do have one that was the most satisfying—The Penland Book of Jewelry: Master Classes in Jewelry Techniques.
 This book features 10 different jewelry authors with wildly different writing styles, 10 different gallery sections, and 10 different how-to sections, each photographed in different parts of the country.
 Just imagine the logistics of keeping all of this on track!
 When the book was delivered, my senior editor said, “Congratulations on your masters’ thesis.”

 What do you hope or feel your contribution to the jewelry world has been?